Heather Little-White

-Heather Little-White (8 May 1952 – 22 January 2013) was a Jamaican nutritionist, journalist and disabilities activist.
-After earning degrees in nutrition and communication, she worked with Grace Kitchens and founded the television program Creative Cooking to share sound nutritional advice throughout the country.
+Heather Little-White OD (8 May 1952 – 22 January 2013) was a Jamaican nutritionist, journalist and disabilities activist.
+After earning degrees in nutrition and communication, she worked with Grace Kitchens and founded the television programme Creative Cooking to share sound nutritional advice throughout the country.
 As a journalist, besides writing articles on nutrition, she wrote a weekly column on sexuality for the Outlook Magazine segment of The Gleaner newspaper.
 After working with the Reggae Boyz, Jamaica's national football team, as a nutrition consultant, Little-White became paralyzed from the waist down after being shot during a robbery attempt.
 Becoming an advocate for people with disabilities, she focused on bringing awareness, accessibility, and assistance to Jamaicans living with disabilities.
 She was honored as an officer in the Order of Distinction in 2001.

 Early life

-Heather Edecca Little-White was born on 8 May 1952 in Somerton, Saint James Parish, Jamaica to Rubertha (née Little) and Leonard White.
+Heather Edecca Little-White was born on 8 May 1952 in Somerton, Saint James Parish, Jamaica, to Rubertha (née Little) and Leonard White.
 She and her brother, Lennie were raised in Somerton and she attended the All-Age School until the age of nine.
 Completing her primary schooling at Montego Bay School for Girls, she attended St. Hilda’s High School in Brown's Town.
 In 1970, Litte-White enrolled in a course on institutional management at the College of Arts Science and Technology, graduating in 1972.